Passing Clear Liquid From the Bowel: 7 causes, Gastroenterologist Explains.

 - Passage of mucus with stool (clear liquid or jelly-like substance).

-This in-depth article explains how to suspect IBS and how it is diagnosed by doctors.
+This in-depth article explains how to suspect IBS and how doctors diagnose it.

 4 .
 Inflammatory Bowel Disease.